DilanCF/ENEE447-notes/lecture notes/Lecture20.md

 The main decision here is figuring out how many frames to give to eah process

 If equal allocation, its easy
-* Becomes diffictult if not
+* Becomes difficult if not

 ![alt text](img/Lecture20/image-1.png)